Reigate College Reigate College

 To complete this task you will need to do the following:

-2. Type or write your research onto an A4 sheet.
+- Type your research into the Word document attached below.
 Do not simply copy or cut and paste information, but present the information in your own words.

 Referencing: